cosmos/ibc/spec/ics-24-host-requirements/README.md

 ## Forwards Compatibility

-Key-value store functionality and root of trust type are unlikely to change during operation of a single host chain.
+Key-value store functionality and consensus state type are unlikely to change during operation of a single host chain.

 `submitDatagram` can change over time as relayers should be able to update their processes.